 6. They feel disconnected from us.

-those scary feelings get pushed down inside, where they block the child's ability to lovingly connect.
+and all those scary feelings get pushed down inside, where they block the child's ability to lovingly connect.

-any upset feelings to surface once your child feels that warm connection more strongly, and stay compassionate through the resulting meltdown.
+for any upset feelings to surface once your child feels that warm connection more strongly, and stay compassionate through the resulting meltdown.

 After he's had a chance to "show" you the upset that's been weighing on him, your child will feel re-connected and cooperative.